 Hydra is one of the lesser known Greek islands, but it is nonetheless another idyllic gem of a destination.
 It too has some beautiful architecture, clear warm waters, and heaps of significant world history.
 One top spot is the Prophet Ilias Monastery, where Greek hero Kolokotronis was once imprisoned after resisting the Ottoman Empire.
 The monastery is still used today, and it is possible to explore it after walking or taking a donkey ride to the top of the hill.
 Other things to do here include visiting museums, horse-riding, and even scuba-diving.

-This is just a handful of the wonderful array of Greek islands you could see on a cruise to Greece , and you can rest assured that your holiday will be full of fun and beautiful scenery.
+This is just a handful of the wonderful array of Greek islands you could see on a cruise to Greece on ships such as Norwegian Jade , and you can rest assured that your holiday will be full of fun and beautiful scenery.
 Talk to our sales team today about other popular ports you can visit on a Mediterranean cruise.